spectrocloud/librarium/docs/docs-content/integrations/frp.md

 :::warning

-Be aware that if this pack is added as a Day-2 operation, meaning not during the cluster creation process, you will have to re-download the kubeconfig file to pick up the new configuration changes.
-This will also result in Kubernetes control plane nodes getting repaved.
+If this pack is added as a Day-2 operation, meaning not during the cluster creation process, you will have to re-download the kubeconfig file to pick up the new configuration changes.
+This will also result in the Kubernetes control plane nodes getting repaved.

 :::